aaronbieber/coaching-blog/content/posts/so-you-want-to-hire-some-engineers.md

 are my *earnestly held beliefs* about what matters most:

  1. Attract (enough of) the right people,
- 2. Conduct an exceptional interview
+ 2. Conduct an exceptional interview, and
- 3. Sell what's important
+ 3. Sell what's important.

 This is going to be a long one because there is a lot to say and it's all important.